Information for Plan Participants

-Tips on Using the Fee and Investment Information From Your Retirement Plan -- Summary: To help you use the investment-related information provided by your plan, this publication describes some of the key information you will receive from your plan and provides tips on using this information in evaluating your investment choices in your plan.
+Maximize Your Retirement Savings - Tips on Using the Fee and Investment Information From Your Retirement Plan - Summary: While there are a number of factors to consider in making sound investment decisions, start with the information provided by your plan.
+Your plan administrator should provide you with key information about certain investment options offered by the plan every year.
+This information is provided in a format that allows you to compare the investment options.
+To help you use the investment-related information provided by your plan, this article describes some of the key information you will receive from your plan and provides tips on using this information in evaluating your investment choices in your plan.

 Frequently Asked Questions